cfpb/proxy-methodology/README.md

 # BISG_RACE_ETHNICITY

-This document describes the steps needed to build the Bayesian Improved Surname Geocoding Method (BISG) proxies.
+In conducting fair lending analysis in both supervisory and enforcement contexts, the Bureau’s Office of Research (OR) and Division of Supervision, Enforcement, and Fair Lending (SEFL) rely on a Bayesian Improved Surname Geocoding (BISG) proxy method, which combines geography- and surname-based information into a single proxy probability for race and ethnicity used in fair lending analysis conducted for non-mortgage products.

-The Consumer Financial Protection Bureau (CFPB) employs a BISG proxy methodology in its fair lending analysis of non-mortgage credit products but does not set forth a requirement for the way proxies should be constructed or used by institutions supervised and regulated by the CFPB.
+This document describes the steps needed to build the BISG proxies.

-Finally, the proxy methodology is not static: it will evolve over time as enhancements are identified that improve accuracy and performance.
+The methodology described here is an example of a proxy methodology that OR and SEFL use, although we may alter this methodology in particular analyses, depending on the circumstances involved.
-See “Using Publicly Available Information to Proxy for Missing Race and
+In addition, the proxy method may be revised as we become aware of enhancements that would increase accuracy and performance.
-Ethnicity: Methodology and Assessment,” for more details.
+For more details, see “Using Publicly Available Information to Proxy for Unidentified Race and Ethnicity: A Methodology and Assessment” available at: [insert link to paper].

-Included are a series of Stata scripts and subroutines that prepare the input public use census geography and surname data and that construct the surname-only, geography-only, and BISG proxies for race and ethnicity.
+Included are a series of Stata scripts and subroutines that prepare the publicly available census geography and surname data and that construct the surname-only, geography-only, and BISG proxies for race and ethnicity.
-The scripts, subroutines, and data provided do not contain Personally Identifiable Information (PII) or Confidential Supervisory Information (CSI).
+The scripts, subroutines, and data provided here do not contain directly identifiable personal information or other confidential information, such as confidential supervisory information.

-Please note that all scripts and subroutines are written in STATA 12 on Linux and may need to be modified for other environments.
+Please note that all scripts and subroutines are written for execution in STATA 12 on a Linux platform and may need to be modified for other environments.
 Users must define a number of parameters, including file paths and arguments for subroutines.
 The scripts that define the subroutines also identify and describe arguments, as required.